 Tali has studied glass, taking workshops at Pilchuck Glass School, WA, Corning Museum of glass, NY, Northlands Creative Glass, Scotland UK, Pittsburgh Glass Center, PA and Bullseye Resource Centers in Oregon, New Mexico and California.

-Her work is included in numerous private collections and has been exhibited in national and international galleries and museums such as The Imagine Museum in Florida, Boise art museum in Idaho, Grand Rapids Art Museum in Michigan Eretz Israel Museum in Tel Aviv, Israel and Tacoma Museum of Glass, WA.
+Her work is included in numerous private collections and has been exhibited in national and international galleries and museums such as Museum of Glass Kanazawa, Japan, The Imagine Museum, FL, Boise Art Museum, ID, Grand Rapids Art Museum, MI, Tacoma Museum of Glass, WA and Eretz Israel Museum in Tel Aviv, Israel.

 The ever-changing life of the land, in particular that of Israel, where I was born, and that of my present home in Northern California, inspires me.
 As an immigrant, I search for connection between the land and my internal landscape of memory.
 These landscapes, simultaneously intimate and vast, come together in my work.